 Instructions

-- Melt the butter in a large frying pan.
-Add the mushrooms and fry them on a medium heat until they just start to turn brown.
-Remove to a plate and set aside.10 ounces / 300 grams mushrooms, 1 tablespoon butter (for frying mushrooms)
+- Melt the butter in a large saucepan or frying pan and add the sliced mushrooms.
+Cook them on moderate heat for 3 to 4 minutes until they soften and release their juices.
+Transfer the mushrooms (with any juice) to a dish and set aside while you fry the onions.10 ounces / 300 grams mushrooms, 1 tablespoon / 15 grams butter (for frying mushrooms)

-- Add the other tablespoon of butter to the same pan, then add the sliced onions.
-Fry them gently, stirring continuously, until they turn translucent and start to brown.
-Take your time, this step should take about 5 minutes1 large onion, ¼ teaspoon dried thyme, 1 tablespoon butter (for frying onions)
+- Add the remaining butter to the same pan and add the sliced onions and thyme.1 large onion, ½ teaspoon dried thyme, 1 tablespoon / 15 grams butter (for frying onions)

 Notes